RafaelMouraFrontend/RafaelMouraFrontend/Readme.md

 # Hello my friends! 👨‍💻

 Hello, I’m Rafael Moura.
 I graduated in Design for UGF and currently work with front-end developer.
 I always in search of knowledge, love watching series and movies.
-I'm from Rio - Brazil, but I don’t like so much beach 😁
+I'm from Rio - Brazil, but I don’t like so much beach. 😁

 ### My networks